martitors/MRM_ljmd/README.md

 ![Speedup Hybrid,1 Node](/plots/Hybrid_bm_1.png)

-In the next plots we show the speedup and timing results performed on multiple nodes.
+In the next plots we show the speedup and timing results performed on multiple nodes, keeping the same hybrid configuration (8 MPI TASK x 4 Threads) on the single nodes.
 The system with the lowest number of atoms does not seem to benefit from the increase in nodes as we expected.
 For the middle system, after 2 nodes the speedup does not increase significantly, instead for the bigger size system performance are linearly improving up to 8 nodes used.

 ![Speedup Hybrid,More Nodes](/plots/Hybrid_bm_2.png)
 ![Time Hybrid](/plots/Hybrid_bm_3.png)